-Wendy’s passions are travel, nature
+Wendy’s passions are travel, nature and

-and editor and was previously a college professor and researcher with the Center for Environmental Journalism at the University of Colorado Boulder.
-Before getting her master’s in journalism and Ph.D. in media studies at CU, Wendy was a tour director in Alaska, Canada, the western U.S. and New England.
+editor and was previously a college professor and researcher with the Center for Environmental Journalism at the University of Colorado Boulder.
+Before getting her master’s in journalism and Ph.D. in communication and media studies at CU, Wendy was a tour director in Alaska, Canada, the western U.S. and New England.
 She also worked in operations management and sales in the Alaska and Canadian Rockies tourism industry.

 Wendy enjoys arranging custom trips for private groups that she often accompanies, a pursuit that has taken her trekking in the High Caucasus of Georgia, into the Bolivian Amazon by dugout canoe, through the jungles of Nepal on elephant back, overland in Botswana by 4x4 Land Cruiser, and across 115 miles of Mongolian steppe on a horse, sipping fermented mare’s milk with nomad families on the way.
-Among Wendy’s magical wildlife encounters are snorkeling with sea lions in the Galapagos, getting sprayed by a humpback whale in Antarctica, and sitting face to face with a silverback gorilla in the Congo rain forest
+Among Wendy’s magical wildlife encounters are snorkeling with sea lions in the Galapagos, getting sprayed by a humpback whale in Antarctica and sitting face to face with a silverback gorilla in the Congo rain forest

-since funds are tight!
-They share their home with an Alaskan malamute and her companion cat.
-When Wendy isn't going around the world in her head while working for Nat Hab, you'll find her skiing and hiking in the mountains, road-tripping around the West, frequenting farmers markets and artisan food shops for cooking inspiration, following current affairs, and singing in various community choral ensembles.
+Wendy and her husband have a son and daughter who are also avid travelers and nature lovers, and they share their home with an Alaskan malamute and her companion cat.
+When Wendy isn't going around the world in her head while working for Nat Hab, you'll find her skiing and hiking, road-tripping around the West, frequenting farmers markets and artisan food shops for cooking inspiration, following current affairs, and singing in community choral ensembles.